 Keep important info safe

-Because everything is saved on the one system, important information will never be overlooked.
+Because everything is saved in one system, important information will never be overlooked.
 Whether you’ve jotted things down from a phone conversation or taken notes from a meeting, instead of using sticky notes or a notepad and risk misplacing them, use your CRM system to record and store crucial information.

 Work with convenience

 Using a CRM system means that teams don’t have to keep switching platforms when working.
 For example, the marketing team can use the CRM platform across their social media and email channels.